 Introduction

-Aside from University-official documentation, Eric Jang has a great blog post detailing his Concurrent Degree petition from 2015.
+First, Eric Jang has a great blog post detailing his Concurrent Degree petition from 2015.
 This post contains some information about my specific program that attempts to build off of Eric’s post with new information, reaffirm still-relevant information, and also just provide an example of the course plan I went through.

 Requirements